 How will I benefit from taking the course?

 Over the ten-week period, participants will be immersed in both the history of the education-reform movement and the analysis of current hot-button policy issues—many of which are often overlooked (or given superficial treatment) in general public-policy courses.
 During the course, participants will have the unique opportunity to engage with prominent education-reform experts from around the country via weekly interactive webinars.
 These experts are at the top of their field when it comes to the issues covered by the course and represent an all-star team of professors who would be impossible to assemble in a traditional course.
 In addition to the weekly webinars, participants also have access to introductory videos and carefully selected readings for each topic, prepared and chosen by the experts.
-This year’s course instructors will include Martin West (Harvard Graduate School of Education), Tom Loveless (Brookings Institution), Patrick Wolf (University of Arkansas), and Dan Goldhaber (Center for Education Data & Research), among others.
+Prior course instructors include Martin West (Harvard Graduate School of Education), Tom Loveless (Brookings Institution), Patrick Wolf (University of Arkansas), and Dan Goldhaber (Center for Education Data & Research), among others.

 Who can apply to take the course?

 Anyone!
 The course is perfect for those currently working in education reform (including charter operators, teachers, legislative aides, policy analysts, etc.) and for those interested in working in it or learning more about it (including graduate and late undergraduate students, parents, school board candidates, etc.).
 Previous course participants included TFA staffers, graduate students, education-policy analysts, local reformers, and more.